h34tnet/temporize/README.md

 * The markup language is not very sophisticated, e.g.
   * conditionals can have a single condition that is true if "assigned and not empty" (or assignable booleans, if the conditionals aren't used as placeholders or blocks)
   * placeholder values are strings only
+* Generated templates are NOT exact concerning whitespace.
+Currently, all line endings are converted to unix-style line endings (`\n`).
+Also, a trailing line ending is appended at the end of the file.

 ## Supported markup

 * `{$placeholder}`: creates a placeholder for a string value.
 * `{$placeholder|modifier1|modifier2}`: setter that also applies the given modifiers to the value.
   Modifiers are static String->String functions defined in a special class.
+* `{*$placeholder}`: creates a placeholder for a string value with a "def" Modifier added.
+  This is usable for common escaping or encoding actions, e.g. html-entity encoding.
 * `{for $block}...{/for}`: creates a subclass from the content that can be assigned 0-n times.
 * `{include com.example.mytemplate as $mytemplate}`: imports a different template here. the import gets its own top level class and can be re-used in different templates.